nusmodifications/nus-scripts/README.md

 7. Wait until the alert **'All claims made!'** is shown, then press 'OK'.
 8. You will be brought back to the previous page.
-Click on the button **'Claim'** again and verify that you have 80 hours in total.
+Click on the button **'Claim'** again and verify that the hours are correct.

 Documentation